Designing Tools for Everyday Peace of Mind

 Role: AI Prompt engineer

-The Tool That Knows Where It’s At: UX for Seamless Object Tracking
+UX for Seamless Object Tracking

 (Project Overview)

 This project focused on exploring the definition and application of the word “tool.”
 I used AI tools collaboratively—prompting, refining, and iterating ideas—to develop both the concept and the UI for this digital-physical solution.
 The result is a tool built with tools, reflecting the evolving relationship between human creativity and machine intelligence in design.
+I used AI tools collaboratively—prompting, refining, and iterating ideas—to conceptualize both the system and UI, showcasing how machine intelligence can be effectively integrated into the design process.
+The result is a tool built with tools, blending utility and invisibility in a product that reimagines how we track what matters.

 Stick, Track, Find: Designing a Tool for the Absent-Minded in All of Us